kenlasko/k8s/manifests/database/cnpg/README.md

 ## Testing Recovery
 Its good practice to regularly test the cluster recovery process.
 I use my [standby server](overlays/home/cluster-standby.yaml) for this.
 To test this, you must comment out the `replica` section and set the `bootstrap` recovery options as desired.

+The fastest way to test this is to follow these steps:
+1. Make all changes to the [standby cluster manifest](overlays/home/cluster-standby.yaml) and sync with ArgoCD
+2. Log into NUC7 and delete all files under `/host/var/postgresql`.
+Can use the [volreset.sh](scripts/volreset.sh) script to do this
+3. Delete the `postgresql-data-nuc7` PV
+4. Delete the `standby` CNPG cluster object

+Recovery should start shortly.

 ## Restore Options
 The [CNPG Recovery section](https://cloudnative-pg.io/documentation/1.20/recovery/) has lots of good info about recovery.
 A few useful tidbits (this is all set in the `cluster` manifest):